Media

 Does anyone outside Westminster care about the Leveson Inquiry?

-Posted in Media, Politics on June 17th, 2012 by Leo – Be the first to comment
+Posted in Media, Politics on June 17th, 2012 by Leo – Comments Off on Does anyone outside Westminster care about the Leveson Inquiry?

 The Leveson Inquiry is increasingly being talked about as a Westminster soap opera, of no interest to the bulk of the country who have better things to do with their time than read (or write) political blogs.